CALL FOR PARTICIPANTS

 When things go wrong with automated systems, we tend to call on lawyers, engineers, and regulators for solutions.
 Fairness audits, disclosure requirements, accountability rules, and civil litigation are just some of the initiatives intended to redress automated harms.
 Yet, as anthropologists, historians, and sociologists have shown, authoritative systems tend to be gamed (Biagioli and Lippman 2020Mario Biagioli & Alexandra Lippman, Gaming the Metrics: Misconduct and Manipulation in Academic Research.
 Cambridge, MA: MIT Press, 2020), appropriated (Eglash et al. 2004Ron Eglash, Jennifer L. Croissant, Giovanna Di Chiro, & Rayvon Fouché (eds), Appropriating Technology: Vernacular Science and Social Power.
 Minneapolis: University of Minnesota Press, 2004), disobeyed (Thoreau 1849Henry David Thoreau.
 "Resistance to Civil Government.""
 In Aesthetic Papers, ed. by Elizabeth Palmer Peabody, 189–211.
 Boston: G.P.
 Putnam, 1849.), resisted (Scott 1985James C. Scott, Weapons of the Weak: Everyday Forms of Peasant Resistance.
 New Haven: Yale University Press, 1985.; Gopal 2019Priyamvada Gopal, Insurgent Empire: Anticolonial Resistance and British Dissent.
 London: Verso, 2019.), ridiculed (Waller 2017J.
 Michael Waller, "Weaponizing Ridicule.""
 Military Review, October 2017, 49–59.), and otherwise contested long before official interventions take effect.

 This academic workshop brings together scholars studying everyday practices of contestation in the shadow of an automated system.
 Often dismissed, denounced, or overlooked, these practices may seem trivial at first, but play a crucial—and often paradoxical—role in both challenging and sustaining automated systems.
 How are those affected by these systems adjusting and responding to their situations?
-What new and non-obvious forms of evasion, obfuscation, gaming, storytelling, false compliance, disobedience, cheating, humor, sabotage, complaining, trolling, misdirection, circumvention, workarounds, and other forms of contestation can we find?
+What new and non-obvious forms of evasion, obfuscation, gaming, storytelling, false compliance, disobedience, cheating, humor, sabotage, art, complaining, trolling, misdirection, circumvention, workarounds, and other forms of contestation can we find?
 What can we learn by looking at these practices across places, times, technologies—and how might these insights help us rethink conventional notions of due process, recourse, and redress in automated systems?

 WHAT WE'RE LOOKING FOR